OpenVPN/easy-rsa/README.md

 [![CI](https://github.com/Openvpn/easy-rsa/actions/workflows/action.yml/badge.svg)](https://github.com/Openvpn/easy-rsa/actions/workflows/action.yml)
 # Overview

-easy-rsa is a CLI utility to build and manage a PKI CA. In laymen's terms, this means to create a root certificate authority, and request and sign certificates, including intermediate CAs and certificate revocation lists (CRL).
+easy-rsa is a CLI utility to build and manage a PKI CA. In layman's terms, this means to create a root certificate authority, and request and sign certificates, including intermediate CAs and certificate revocation lists (CRL).